 What's better than drinking alcohol?
 Eating it.
-These drunken cherries are the perfect treat to bring to your next cookout whether it be for the 4th of July, or to celebrate the holidays.
+These boozy cherries are the perfect treat to bring to your next cookout or BBQ whether it be for the 4th of July, or to celebrate the holidays.
 It's safe to say maraschino cherries don't just belong on ice cream, they belong in a jar of vodka.

 Thankfully you don't have to wait until peak cherry season to make this easy recipe by the Tipsy Bartender.
 This drunken cherries recipe is perfect for the holiday party, whether it is Christmas or Labor Day.
 Plus, cherries are full of vitamins and nutrients like vitamin A, vitamin C and potassium, so this recipe isn't just for a good time.

-First, begin with your favorite liquor.
-While in the video they used cherry vodka, you could always change it up a bit with vanilla vodka, or even amaretto if you are feeling daring.
+First, begin with your favorite liquor or liqueur.
+While in the video they used cherry vodka, you could always change it up a bit with vanilla vodka, fireball, or even amaretto if you are feeling daring.
 The easiest way to infuse them is to drain the cherry juice out of the jar of cherries and replace with the vodka.

 The Tipsy Bartender recommends you soak them for an hour, however food bloggers across the internet swear on giving these cherry bombs a nice soaking of 24 hours in the fridge.
 Once the soaking is finished, remove the sweet cherries from the jar and pat them with a paper towel.
 This will remove some of the excess liquid, making it easy to dip the treats in white chocolate.
 We won't judge if you eat these straight up, however.

 Not a fan of maraschino cherries?
 Use fresh cherries instead, but expect to wait a few months to enjoy them.
 According to blogger Lisa of Garlic and Zest, preserving cherries in vodka could take up to six months.
 Now that's a long time to wait for your liquor.